Wyntuition/aspnetcore-workshop-kit/MISC-Containers/README.md

 Then you can create new containers based off this image, which we'll do in the next step.
 Note, your application code will be in this container.

-For instructions on how to quickly get started with Docker if you don't have it installed and haven't used it, take a look at this article, [Getting Started with DOcker and .NET Core on OS X](https://www.excella.com/insights/getting-started-with-docker-and-net-core-on-os-x).
+For instructions on how to quickly get started with Docker if you don't have it installed and haven't used it, take a look at this article, [Getting Started with Docker and .NET Core on OS X](https://www.excella.com/insights/getting-started-with-docker-and-net-core-on-os-x).

 ## Run the container